CyanYeti/DigitalEye/README.md

 ## Running

-Currently this is a simple flutter app.
-Due to an issue with impeller, run with:
+Currently this is just a flutter app.
+Run with:
 ```
 flutter run
 ```